sam1am/gmail-assist/readme.md

 # Gmail Importance Classifier using GPT-3

+Note: this is a proof on concept and may not work as expected.
+Use at your own risk.

 This script uses OpenAI's GPT-3 to classify the importance of unread emails in Gmail and labels them accordingly.
 The labels used are:

 - gptJunk